ADVERTISEMENT

 A green circle with a white heart in the center, featuring a stylized ECG line running through the heart.

 Census Records: Every ten years, the United States takes a census of its population.
 Since the first official census in 1790, these censuses have generated key information about individuals (although they have grown much more informative with time)—information that is crucial to you as a genealogist.
-Think: where your ancestors have lived, what did they do for work, with whom they lived, whether they were married or divorced, how many children they had.
+You may find answers such as: where your ancestors have lived, what did they do for work, with whom they lived, whether they were married or divorced, how many children they had.

 Church Records: Over the years, churches have served as more than places of worship.
 They have been social hubs, community support and so much more.
 With so much going on beneath those steeples, paper trails have resulted, meaning plenty of documents to sort through.
 These documents entail more than just membership lists.
 Your ancestors likely were baptized at their churches, which means baptism registers.
 They also experienced other life milestones, such as marriages and, as grim as it may be, funerals.
 This means that you may find marriage and burial records as well.